-Is earnest money refundable?
+Examples of earnest money

 1% to 3%

-of the home’s price
+of the purchase price.

-Earnest money is usually between 1% to 3% of the home’s purchase price.
+- Earnest money is usually between 1% to 3% of the home’s purchase price.
 However, in a very competitive market, it can be as high as 10%.
 On a $250,000 house, this can range from as low as $2,500 to as high as $25,000.
-The buyer can adjust the amount of earnest money to make a more competitive offer or the seller may request a certain percentage before accepting the offer.
+The potential buyer can adjust the amount of earnest money to make a more competitive offer, or the seller may request a certain percentage before accepting the offer.
 In some markets, a fixed, flat-fee earnest money deposit may be more common than a percentage.

 The amount of earnest money you put down depends on the market and how many other offers the seller is considering.
 To make a very competitive offer, consider putting down earnest money of 4% or 5%.
 For a house with an asking price of $250,000, this will be between $10,000 and $12,500.